D4ykoo/reiseplatform-case-m2/usermanagement/README.md

   * Username included
   * -> extract JWT via browser dev tools and paste into [https://jwt.io/](https://jwt.io/)
   * Different users have different usernames

+## Future Work
+* Add UUIDs for db scheme
+* Make username and email unique in DB
+* Make use of .env file in the frontend
+* Reset password link generation
+* SMTP for email